"Mamma Mia" - Rome Style: https://www.youtube.com/wtch?v=4qkVQQOv2nM

 - Please see the link for course offerings at the top of the page.

-- The program is not affiliated with an Italian university, and is made up entirely of Loyola and CUA students (maximum 45 students total).
+- The program is not affiliated with an Italian university, and is made up entirely of Loyola, CUA(Washington, DC) and Australian Catholic University (ACU) students.

-- The building is wireless and contains classrooms, a student lounge, a small library, and a small computer lab.
+- The building is wireless and contains modern classrooms, air-conditioned/heated, a library, and a cafeteria.